Node313/Map/README.md

 # TurtleCoin nodes map

-Visualizes TRTL nodes and master nodes on the map.
+Visualizes TRTL nodes and public nodes on the map.

+Every TRTL daemon mixes internally, automatically  using Borromean Ring Signatures, so we have no need for Masternodes

 ## How to run
 install and run freegeoip